It’s no secret that knitting requires practice, time, and, yes, a little patience.

 - Needle pitch: The distance between needles on a knitting machine.

 - Row counter: A tally counter to keep track of the number of rows worked, stitch patterns, increasing/decreasing stitches, etc.

 - Standard gauge: Refers to knitting machines with 5 mm or 4.5 mm needle pitch.

-- Tension mast: This vertical structure guides yarn and manages yarn tension into the carriage using a flat bed machine.
-A tension guide will also be seen on circular hobby knitting machines but are more simplified and limited.
+- Tension mast: This vertical structure guides yarn and manages yarn tension into the carriage when using a flat bed machine.
+A tension guide will also be seen on circular hobby knitting machines but is more simplified and limited.

 - Stitch size dial: This mechanism is part of the carriage tool and defines the stitch sizes/width on flat bed machines.
 It’s also commonly referred to as a tension dial.